ConsenSys/doc.pantheon/docs/HowTo/Deploy/Bootnodes.md

 The [enode](../../Concepts/Node-Keys.md#enode-url) of a bootnode is tied to the node public key and IP address.
 To simplify recovering from complete bootnode failure:

-1. Create the [node key pair](../../Concepts/Node-Keys.md) (that is, the private and public key) before starting the bootnode and put the private key in the `/opt/pantheon` directory.
+1. Create the [node key pair](../../Concepts/Node-Keys.md) (that is, the private and public key) before starting the bootnode.
 1. When creating bootnodes in the cloud (for example, AWS, Azure), attempt to assign a static IP to them.
 If your network is:

     * Publicly accessible, assign an elastic IP.